1192: Richard The Lionheart is captured in Vienna.

 1989: US President George Bush orders the invasion of Panama, but US troops fail to capture dictator Manuel Noriega.

 1990: Soviet Foreign Minister Eduard Shevardnadze resigns.
 On the same day, the world’s first website and server go live at CERN.

 1991: A Missouri court sentences Palestinian militant Zein Isa and his wife Maria to death for the honor killing of their daughter Palestina.

 1992: Slobodan Milosevic is re-elected president of Serbia.

-2007: The Queen becomes the oldest ever monarch of the United Kingdom, surpassing Queen Victoria, who lived for 81 years, 7 months and 29 days.
-On the same day, the painting Portrait of Suzanne Bloch (1904), by Picasso is stolen from the São Paulo Museum of Art.
+2007: The Queen becomes the oldest ever monarch of the United Kingdom, surpassing Queen Victoria.
+On the same day, the painting Portrait of Suzanne Bloch (1904), by the Pablo Picasso is stolen from the São Paulo Museum of Art.

 2018: US Defence Secretary Jim Mattis announces his resignation after disagreements with President Donald Trump.